blurry16/ESPlayersData/README.md

 #### -p || --push

-Commits and pushes updated data on GitHub.
+Commits and push updated data on GitHub.

 #### -nc || --no-cooldown

 Removes cooldown while updating.
 Works only with --update.

+### --copy || -c in bot.py

+Copies updated content to your clipboard.
+It was added since it may be annoying to always get your clipboard cleared while doing other stuff.